History of Wrocław: Prussia

 After the demise of the Holy Roman Empire in 1806, Breslau was occupied by an army of the Confederation of the Rhine between 6 December 1806 to 7 January 1807.
 The Continental System disrupted trade almost completely.
 The fortifications of the city were levelled and almost every monastery and cloister secularized.
 The Protestant Viadrina university of Frankfurt (Oder) was relocated to Breslau in 1811, united with the local Catholic university of the Jesuits and formed the new Schlesische Friedrich-Wilhelm-Universität (Wrocław University).

 In 1813 King Frederick William III of Prussia gave a speech in Breslau signalling Prussia's intent to join the Russian Empire against Napoleon during the Napoleonic Wars.
 He also donated the Iron Cross and issued the proclamation "An mein Volk" (to my people), summoning the Prussian people to war against the French.
 The city became the centre of the Liberation movement against Napoleon Bonaparte as volunteers from all over Germany gathered in Breslau, among them Theodor Körner, Friedrich Ludwig Jahn and Ludwig Adolf Wilhelm von Lützow, who set up his Lützow Free Corps in the city.

 The city was an important center of the Polish secret resistance throughout the 19th century.
 There was a Polish-German student organization Silesia et Marchia Coniuncta in the city, which broke up in 1816.
 In 1817, Polish students founded the Polonia resistance organization.
 The members celebrated the Polish 3 May Constitution Day each year and wrote and distributed Polish political poems.
 In 1822, the Prussian police discovered the organization and carried out arrests of its members and searches of their homes.
+After the unsuccessful Polish November Uprising, the city was an important point of contact between partitioned Poland and the Great Emigration in Western Europe.
+It also remained an important center of Polish printing.